aras-p/UnityGaussianSplatting/docs/splat-editing.md

 <img align="right" src="Images/shotEdit.jpg" width="250px">

-By pressing "Edit" button in the inspector, or the splat edit tool in the scene view toolbar, you can go into manual splat selection mode, that works very similar to other rectangle selection tools in Unity:
+By pressing "Edit" button in the inspector, or the splat edit tool in the scene view toolbar ("blob" icon atop of editing tools), you can go into manual splat selection mode, that works very similar to other rectangle selection tools in Unity:
 - Click-drag in the scene view selects the splats in the rectangle.